rrkkee015/GSU/ProjectProposal.md

 - However, every time the player levels up an elemental ability, they must lose or weaken another elemental ability.
 - When one elemental ability reaches its maximum level, the protagonist can only use that element and becomes a character who has awakened mastery over that element.

+**Aging & Ability Loss System**

+- As the player repels enemies, their age gradually increases.
+- At certain age milestones, the player loses a random ability.

 Each elemental ability can be used strategically depending on the situation, and the player will lose these abilities one by one as the stages progress.

 ## 5-3.
 Enemy Concepts